oidz1234/Useful-Commands/README.md

 *Commands that I would not otherwise use/remember*

-*I will eventually format this with fancy hyperlinks*
+* will eventually format this with fancy hyperlinks and the like*

 test